 Home to three ski areas, the town of Jackson is approximately a seven hour drive from the edge of Colorado into Wyoming proper.
 From Loveland, it is about eight hour drive via US-287 N. There are endless outdoor recreation opportunities to experience in the Jackson Hole valley of Teton Country.
 These include climbing, skiing, snowshoeing, wildlife-watching, horseback riding, trail running and white water rafting.
 The town also serves as a perfect base for dining, shopping and exploring.
 The Grand Teton National Park, which is only a seven-minute drive from Jackson Hole via US-191 N/US-26 E/US-89 N, is the ideal place to be if you want to enjoy the majestic mountain peaks and awe-inspiring vistas of the park.

 Built in 1872, there are plenty of things to see and do at the world's first national park.
 If you are anticipating to see colorful hot springs and watch geysers erupt, the Yellowstone is the perfect place to visit.
 Deemed as a park for all seasons, Yellowstone National Park consists of five entrances: north, northeast, east, south and west.
 The north is from Montana, the easy is Cody, the south is Jackson, and the west is Idaho.
-Please note that Jackson and Cody are at least a nine-hour drive from, including pit stops.
+Please note that Jackson and Cody are at least a nine-hour drive from Denver, including pit stops.
 From sightseeing to camping, you can also go hiking, bicycling, fishing, swimming, rafting, paddling and boating during summer.
 In winter, you can go skiing and snowshoeing.
 Now if you are planning to visit this park with your kids, spring time is the ideal place to visit.